 Below are examples of high school student artwork from my RISD Pre-College Program courses that demonstrates a wide range of different media.

 If you’re looking for a way to include color in your portfolio, but don’t have the resources or experience to do acrylic or oil painting, (acrylic and oil painting can get costly, and if you don’t have the proper training, both mediums can be excessively difficult to learn on your own) I recommend doing drawings in chalk pastel or Caran d’Ache crayons.
 The best brand of chalk pastels is Rembrandt, but be aware that this brand is expensive.
 A more affordable brand that has decent quality for chalk pastels is NuPastel.
 Make sure with chalk pastel drawings that you’re using a neutral colored pastel/charcoal paper, white paper is nightmare to draw on for chalk pastels.
 For Caran d’Ache crayons, I recommend drawing on black or neutral colored mat board.
-Below is a drawing done in Caran d’Ache crayons on black mat board, the colors have a vibrancy that is achieved by drawing many layers of crayon on top of each other.
+You can watch an entire video course on drawing in color using Caran d’Ache crayons on artprof.org.

 6) Strong drawings are critical.